 - 1 teaspoon vanilla extract

-Add all the ingredients to a bowl, except for zucchini.
+- Add all the ingredients to a bowl, except for the zucchini.
 Stir to incorporate.
 It should be thick.

-Add shredded zucchini to the mixture, and stir until combined.
-It will become thinner and easy to pour.
+- Add the shredded zucchini to the mixture to the bowl, and stir until combined.
+It will become thinner and easier to pour.